2012 American League Championship Series: Game 1

 Russell Martin led off the Yankees ninth with a single, and Ichiro Suzuki followed two batters later with a home run to cut the lead in half.
 Canó then struck out for the second out, and Valverde got to 0–2 on Mark Teixeira before walking him.
 Raúl Ibañez hit a game-tying home run, forcing extra innings.

 Rafael Soriano and David Robertson each pitched one scoreless inning out of the bullpen, but the Yankees could not capitalize off Tiger relievers Octavio Dotel and Drew Smyly.
-Detroit finally broke the tie in the top of the 12th on a Delmon Young double off David Phelps, which scored Miguel Cabrera, who walked to lead off.
+Detroit finally broke the tie in the top of the 12th off reliever David Phelps.
+Phelps walked Cabrera to lead off, and Young followed with a double.
 Six pitches later, Derek Jeter broke his left ankle while stopping a groundball from Peralta, forcing him to miss the rest of the postseason.
 One batter later, Andy Dirks drove in an insurance run on a chopper that glanced off Phelps' pitching hand for an infield single.
-The Tigers held on to their two-run lead in the bottom of the 12th, to take the series' first game.
+Smyly then pitched a scoreless bottom of the inning for the win and to put Detroit up 1-0 in the Series.
 Despite the loss, Ibañez's clutch homers in both the ALDS and ALCS brought him distinction as the only player to ever hit three home runs in the ninth inning or later in one postseason.

 This was Derek Jeter's 158th and final playoff game.
 Before getting injured, Jeter recorded his 200th career postseason hit earlier in the game which is still the most all-time.